Mahun10/aws-resilient-infra/README.md

 ---

-## 🔐 HTTPS (Not Implemented)
+## 🔐 HTTPS

-HTTPS is not implemented in this project.
+HTTPS has been implemented in this project.

-### Reason

-This infrastructure is designed as a **demonstration environment** and is not intended to be maintained long-term.

-### Planned improvement
+### Implementation

-- TLS via AWS Certificate Manager (ACM)
+- TLS certificate provisioned with AWS Certificate Manager (ACM)
+- DNS validation configured through Cloudflare
-- HTTPS listener on ALB
+- HTTPS listener configured on the Application Load Balancer
-- HTTP → HTTPS redirection
+- HTTP traffic redirected automatically to HTTPS
+- Public access available through `www.matteocloudflow.com`

+### Result

+The application is now accessible securely over HTTPS, with TLS termination handled by the Application Load Balancer.

 ## 🎓 What I Learned